-Fortunately, there’s a lot you can do to fight back.
+If you have AS, there’s a lot you can do to fight back.
 Proper treatment helps ease pain and stiffness, and it might also prevent or delay complications.
 Treatment is generally most effective when started early, before the disease causes permanent joint damage.

 Here’s an overview of the treatment options for AS.
-By working closely with your health care team, you can find the best combination of treatments for you.
+By working closely with your healthcare team, you can find the best combination of treatments for you.

 Several types of medication are helpful for AS, but some may work better for you than others.
 You’ll probably wind up taking one or more of the following:

 These drugs — taken by injection or through an IV line — can help reduce joint pain, stiffness, and swelling.
-They may be effective even when NSAIDs are not.
+They may be effective even when NSAIDs aren’t.
 But like other drugs, they can have side effects.
 The most serious one is an increased risk for infections, especially tuberculosis.

 Sulfasalazine (Azulfidine) is the most commonly prescribed DMARD for AS.
 It may help control not only joint disease, but also the bowel inflammation that sometimes goes along with it.
 One rare but serious side effect is bone marrow suppression.

 Exercise plays a key role in managing AS.
 Done carefully and consistently, it can help lessen your pain and keep you moving.
 Your doctor might suggest working with a physical therapist to develop an exercise plan that’s suited to your needs.
 Two types of exercise are particularly important:

 Stretching helps maintain joint flexibility and preserve good posture.
 A physical therapist can show you how to safely stretch your back even when it’s painful and stiff.
 In the long run, this can help ward off disability.

 In addition, you can do posture exercises.
 One of the simplest and best involves lying face-down on the floor or a firm bed for up to several minutes at a time.

-Heat and Cold Therapy
+Heat and cold therapy